nch3ng/cli-dir-mgmt/README.md

 ## Exec

 The implementation initially functioned as a prompt console but eventually adapted to receive standard input.
 Therefore, according to the requirement, it can be achieved by reading the file and piping it to the command.
-The input commands are pre-configured in the test-cases/inputs/main.input file.
+The input commands are pre-configured in the `test-cases/inputs/main.input` file, also being used as smoke test cases.

 ```bash
 cat test-cases/inputs/main.input | npm run start -- --no-prompt